-In the first unit of work students will consider how Sacred Texts should be used today.
-Students will explain the nature and purpose of sacred texts as used in prayer and liturgy and as a moral guide in the faith life of communities and reflect on and interpret the role of Sacred texts in our contemporary political landscape.
-Students will explore examples of political and social leaders such as Donald Trump and Martin Luther King Jnr and their use of Religion and Sacred Texts.
-Students will also consider the nature and purpose of moral and legal codes, both religious and secular.
+In the first unit of study, students will consider how Sacred Texts are relevant in today's world.
+They will explore their nature and purpose, specifically how they are used in prayer, religious ceremonies, and as moral guides in our communities.
+Students will also reflect on the role of Sacred Texts in shaping our political landscape today, examining examples of leaders like Donald Trump and Martin Luther King Jr., and how they incorporated religion and Sacred Texts in their work.
+Additionally, we will discuss the importance of moral and legal codes, both religious and secular, and how they impact our lives.